 Pneumatic tires have many benefits in industrial caster applications.
 The main benefit is the ability to absorb shock loads from impacts and cushion the load.

-• Excellent shock absorption – Pneumatic wheels are ideal for applications with uneven or bumpy terrain, or, where the cart contents must not be subjected to sudden shock loads.
+• Excellent shock absorption – Pneumatic wheels are ideal for applications with uneven or bumpy terrain or where the cart contents must not be subjected to sudden shock loads.

-• Utilized for on-pavement/off-road applications – These wheels lend themselves well to applications that require both off-road and on-pavement operation as they can absorb the unevenness of off-road terrain.
+• Utilized for on-pavement/off-road applications – These wheels lend themselves well to applications that require both off-road and on-pavement operation, as they can absorb the unevenness of off-road terrain.

 • Won’t damage the flooring – The nature of the softer wheel also protects floors from scratches and other damage.